 As the array exceeds the size of a cache, the sharp increase in misses is observable from the longer time that the benchmark takes to run.
 To accurately isolate the load latency of an individual element, both spatial locality and memory prefetching must be defeated.
-This involves striding the indices to point to different cache lines and randomly sorting the indices within a virtual page (so TLB locality is still maintained).

-6 For example, in one FASED bug, a write address was mistakenly being used for a read access to the tag array of the last-level cache model.
+&lt;sup>6 For example, in one FASED bug, a write address was mistakenly being used for a read access to the tag array of the last-level cache model.
 While this would cause a real cache to return incorrect data, it simply manifested as small timing aberration in the model.